jamsocket/driftdb/docs/docs/react.md

 </DriftDBProvider>
 ```

+If you don’t explicitly pass a `room` parameter and there is not one already in the URL, `DriftDBProvider` will talk to the API to create a room, and add it to the current location URL.
+Alternatively, you can talk to the API on your own (possibly in the backend) to create a room, and pass it as the `room` parameter.
+If you explicitly pass in a `room`, `DriftDBProvider` will not modify the current URL.

 ## `useConnectionStatus` hook

 The `useConnectionStatus` hook returns an object with the current connection status of the database.
 If the status is *connected*, it also returns a link to a debug UI for the room.